The Great Disappointment

 Though most prophecy buffs of a Dispensationalist persuasion have avoided setting exact dates for Jesus’ return, they nonetheless continue to use Bible prophecy as a blueprint for their views of the end time.
 Usually, they maintain that his coming is imminent — in our generation.
 They claim the next dispensation of God’s dealing with humanity will begin with the rapture — when the Christian saints are supposedly taken to heaven while the rest of humanity is left behind.

 ‘Imminent return’ the watch phrase

-To Dispensationalists the signs of the times are always with us.
-While date-setting a la Miller is avoided, Christians are told that they must be ready because the rapture could occur at any moment.
+To Dispensationalists, the signs of the times are always with us.
+While date-setting is usually avoided, Christians are told that they must be ready because the rapture could occur at any moment.
 The time of the end is always right now, even though we may not know the precise date.
 Many fundamentalists, evangelicals — and other Christians — still believe that biblical prophecy is meant to be interpreted in such an apocalyptical and speculative way.
 If rightly interpreted, they believe, biblical prophecy can tell us what will happen in the near future — in our lifetime.

-But as with William Miller’s failed calculations, all this speculation about the end of the age is pure fantasy, the invention of admittedly brilliant, but confused minds.
+But as with William Miller’s failed calculations, all this speculation about the end of the age is the invention of often brilliant, but confused minds.
 Christians would do well to remember the Great Disappointment of Oct.
 22, 1844.
-Miller’s prophecy construct seemed to have been a logical and biblically based creation, but proved to be nothing more than a mirage of the human mind.
+Miller’s prophecy construct seemed like a logical and biblically based creation, but proved to be nothing more than a mirage.